Arnold Schaefer: Academic background

 In Bonn, Schaefer continued his lectures from Greidswald.
 Source criticism of Greek and Roman historical texts formed an important part of his lessons, forming the foundations for his publication in 1867 of Abriß der Quellenkunde der griechischen Geschichte bis auf Polybios (Outline of Source Criticism of Greek History up to Polybios).
 A second volume of the work was published shortly before his death under the title Abriß der Quellenkunde der griechischen und römischen Geschichte (Outline of Source Criticism of Greek and Roman History, 1883).
 His successor, Heinrich Nissen produced a second edition of this work in 1885, which itself received a second printing in 1867.

 The studies of Prussian history which Schaefer had begun in Greifswald intensified in Bonn.
 He published the Geschichte des siebenjährigen Kriegs (History of the Seven Years' War) in three volumes between 1867 and 1874.
 The work was praised by the domestic and foreign press for his novel depiction of the operations.
 Shortly after the publication of the final volume, Schaefer undertook an extended educational tour of Greece, Asia Minor, Syria, and Italy.
 In 1879, he visited Rome for the celebrations of the fiftieth anniversary of the German Archaeological Institute there, and in 1880 he visited the Peloponnese, spending a great deal of time in Olympia.
-On the return journey he was struck by a severe bout of rheumatism, from which he recovered by a trip to a health spa.
+On the return journey, he was struck by a severe bout of rheumatism, from which he recovered by a trip to a health spa.
 A few weeks after his return from the health spa, on 19 November 1883, Schaefer unexpectedly died at work from a stroke.
 His grave is in the Alter Friedhof.

 In his final years, Schaefer had been working on a new edition of his work on Demosthenes, to take account of the numerous papyrus finds and textual emendations that had occurred in the thirty years since the publication of the original work.
 The work was completed by Max Hoffmann and it appeared in three volumes, shortly after his death (1885-1887).

 In 1894, Schaefer's widow, Eugenie Schaefer née Großmann (daughter of the theologian Christian Gottlob Großmann) donated 100,000 marks to found the "Arnold-Schäfer-Fund" to support students and young scholars at the University of Bonn, which is still active today.

 Selected works

-Largely known for his writings on ancient Greek and Roman history, Schaefer also made contributions in studies involving the history of Prussia.
+Largely known for his writings on ancient Greek and Roman history, Schaefer also made contributions to studies involving the history of Prussia.
 The following are a few of his principal works: